halisyucel/javascript-bookmarks/README.md

 # JavaScript Bookmarks

-This repository contains links, articles, books, etc. that I found on my way to learn JavaScript more deeply.
-It contains a collection of bookmarks that I created by separating subject by subject.
+This repository is created to collect the resources I found on my way to learn JavaScript in depth.
+I will keep updating this repository.
+If you have any resource about this topic, please send a PR.

 ## Table of Contents
 - [Hoisting](#hoisting)